Read the question aloud

 Open the accessibility toolbar to change fonts and contrast, access a dictionary, use a ruler and more

-Let's look at what's happening here.
-If we look at a square that measures 1m on each side.
+If we look at a square that measures 1 m on each side:

 Is there a trick?

-In a way, yes, All you need to do for an area conversion is to find the conversion if it wa a length and then square it to get the area conversion.
+All we need to do for an area conversion is to find the conversion if it was a length, and then square it to get the area conversion.

 Let's look at an example to see this in action.

 We know that for length, 1 m = 100 cm.

 So for area, 1 m2 = 10000 cm2.